Frequently Asked Questions (FAQs)

 A: This policy applies to all College employees, students, visitors, and vendors and is driven by respect for others and the environment.

 A: Over 700 colleges and universities in the United States have enacted smoke-free or tobacco-free policies on their campuses.
 There is no evidence that these policies have negatively impacted enrollment.
-However, it is difficult to know if someone decided not to apply to SUNY Canton due to the tobacco-free policy.
+However, it is difficult to know if someone decided not to apply to SUNY Canton due to the tobacco-restricted policy.

 Farren C. Lobdell, NCC